stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 - _Component names:_ - 12 characters or less
 - _Environment names:_ - 8 characters or less
 - _Instance (edition) names:_ - 8 characters or less

+This tooling provides an `edition_id` hash that is based on these groups, so that every instance of a set of resources has a unique identifier.
+You can place the `edition_id` anywhere in a resource name.

 ## Migrating to OpenTofu